steven.ramsay at bristol.ac.uk

 Funded Projects

 • Meta Research.
-A $50k award to develop a scalable static taint analysis for Core Erlang.
+An award to develop a scalable static taint analysis for Core Erlang.

 • EPSRC (EP/T006595/1).
 A 3.5 year project on Higher-Order Constrained Horn Clauses: A New Approach to Verifying Higher-Order Programs.